(Angular) What should I test? Here's how you can get the best ROI 💰💰💰

 - Stage Management

-By focusing on the pieces with the business logic and making sure it's tested well you'll be cutting to the heart of the matter and honing in on what really matters.
+By focusing on the pieces with the business logic and making sure it's tested well you'll be cutting to the heart of the matter and writing Angular tests for the pieces that matter.

 And one final tip...